We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Since they don’t have a high profile, they’re great for back sleepers.

-While looking for the best pillows for people with migraines, we considered:
+While looking for the best pillows for people with migraine, we considered:

 - $ = under $30